tsugliani/freebox-revolution-monitoring/README.md

 dpkg -i telegraf_1.0.1_amd64.deb
 ```

-Generate a config file for our plugins `exec` and `graphite`
+Generate a config file for our plugins `exec` and `graphite`.

 ```console
 telegraf --input-filter exec --output-filter graphite config > /etc/telegraf/telegraf.conf
 ```

-You can then check & edit the configuration file to make it look as follows:
+Check & edit the configuration file to make it look as follows:

 ```ini
 ###############################################################################